 Hey everyone!
-It’s Natalia here, HEAL’s Community Manager & Holistic Nutritionist.
+It’s Natalia here, Holistic Nutritionist at HEAL.
 The warm weather is upon us!
 The parks, beaches and patios have come alive with sunbathers.
 Before you go and stock up on your go-to sunscreen for the coming months, we thought this would be a good opportunity to talk about safer sunblock.

 You might not think of sunscreen as being a source of potentially harmful ingredients, but like other personal care items, many contain ingredients that are considered carcinogenic, pollutants and hormone disruptors.
 Octinoxate and oxybenzone for example, are the two ingredients recently under fire for killing the coral reefs (they can be found in sunscreens by Banana Boat, Neutrogena or Coppertone) and last year were banned in Hawaii for this reason.